JulienBacquart/MTW-MeSH-wiki/Web-server-config.md

 # Examples #

-> In production: Always copy the static content from *static* folder to *home/htdocs/assets-mtw* folder.
+> In production: Always copy the contents of the *static* folder to *home/htdocs/assets-mtw* folder.

 ## Caddy Server ##